SoK: Log Based Transparency Enhancing Technologies: A Short Overview Of Transparency

-Research on the development of security mechanisms has produced a lot of work designed to allow certain properties of systems (or the data they operate on) to hold e.g., integrity, confidentiality, or availability, but no system is perfect.
-Designs can be flawed, implementations can suffer from software bugs or faulty hardware, and systems can be misused.
-Security Economics tells us that, in general, we should not expect perfect (or even close to perfect) security in practice, even when technical mechanisms appear to be sufficient in principle~\cite{anderson2001information,anderson2006economics}.
+Security mechanisms are designed to allow certain properties of systems (or the data they operate on) to hold e.g., integrity, confidentiality, or availability, but no system is perfect.
+However, designs can be flawed, implementations can suffer from software bugs or faulty hardware, and systems can be misused.
+Security Economics tells us that we should not expect perfect security in practice, even when technical mechanisms appear to be sufficient in principle~\cite{anderson2001information,anderson2006economics}.

-Even if we perfected the design of security mechanisms, designing and implementing complex systems that are entirely formally verified is currently unrealistic and would not prevent harms that occur because of a system that, operating as planned, applies harmful norms~\cite{hicks2022transparency}.
+Even if we perfected the design of systems, designing and implementing complex systems that are entirely formally verified is currently unrealistic and would not prevent harms that occur because of a system that, operating as intended, applies harmful norms~\cite{hicks2022transparency}.
 Information is routinely copied, aggregated, and analysed across networks operated by different parties, rendering strict enforcement mechanisms impractical compared to relying on accountability~\cite{weitzner2008information}.
-In particular, notions of appropriate use may depend on the data itself, as well as the context.
-For example, an emergency that requires immediate access to medical data would render any strict security mechanism that cannot evaluate the data ineffective~\cite{feigenbaum2011accountability}.
+Notions of appropriate use may depend on the data itself as well as the context -- an emergency that requires immediate access to medical data would render any strict security mechanism preventing this useless~\cite{feigenbaum2011accountability}.

 More generally, evaluating strict compliance with norms assumes that there are reliable norms, despite many systems operating in grey areas~\cite{hicks2022transparency}.
-As systems grow larger in size, complexity, and scope of applications that impact people's lives, the ability to evaluate systems is therefore very important, not only for auditors or regulators but also for users who may change how they interact with the system when given information about it~\cite{10.1145/3290605.3300724}.
+As systems grow in size, complexity, and scope of applications that impact people's lives, the ability to evaluate systems is increasingly important, not only for auditors or regulators but also for users who may change how they interact with the system~\cite{10.1145/3290605.3300724}.

 Evaluating systems is not new, and system operators routinely do so internally but this does not always work to reduce the harm that a faulty system can cause.
 There can be issues with how the evaluation is done e.g., flawed mechanisms or metrics.
-Even if a system operator detects faults in the system it operates, it still has to address these faults.
-It may not do so if it does not have the incentive or the capacity (technical or economic) to do so.
+Even if a system operator detects faults in the system it operates, it still has to address these faults and may not do so if it does not have the incentive or the capacity (technical or economic) to do so.